yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/cloud-vpcs/managed-endpoint-azure.md

 1. Click **OK**.

-You can now use the address `<host-prefix>.azure.ybdb.io` in your application for connecting to your cluster.
+You can now connect to your cluster from your application in Azure using your cluster host address (for example, `pse-westus3.65f14618-f86a-41c2-a8c6-7004edbb965a.azure.ybdb.io`).

 ### Use Azure CLI